CharlieDreemur/ChatgptUnityAllInOne/README.md

 ### Direclty Download
 Download the unitypackage from Release, or
 Direct download whole repo as a zip, unzip it and copy the whole Assets/ChatgptAllInOne Folder to your Assets folder.
-You can also clone the whole repo by type in terminal
+You can also clone the whole repo by typing followings in terminal
 ```
 git clone https://github.com/CharlieDreemur/ChatgptUnityAllInOne.git
 ```
 ### Install via Unity Package Manager
 Go to package manager and select **add package from Git Url**, type this: https://github.com/CharlieDreemur/ChatgptUnityAllInOne.git

-Or add this to manifest.json: "com.charliedreemur.chatgptall-in-one": "https://github.com/CharlieDreemur/ChatgptUnityAllInOne.git"
+Or add this to **manifest.json**: "com.charliedreemur.chatgptall-in-one": "https://github.com/CharlieDreemur/ChatgptUnityAllInOne.git"

 ## Guide